TrustGen/trustgen_docs/docs/index.md

-# Welcome to Trustgen Documentation
+# Welcome to TrustGen Documentation

 Welcome to the official documentation for TrustGen.
 This documentation site contains comprehensive guides and information about our projects and tools.